-- a) HACA continues to evaluate and update its policies and procedures to ensure compliance, consistency, and efficiency in operations. - b) HACA continues to utilize HUD's Two-Year Tool regularly to ensure effective utilization of its vouchers and program funds. - c) HACA continues to evaluate and adjust operations to improve the delivery of services to our constituents and to prepare for future growth.
+- a) HACA continues to evaluate and update its policies and procedures to ensure compliance, consistency, and efficiency in operations.
+HACA is currently in contract with Nan McKay & Associates, a PHA management consultant agency, to help meet these goals. - b) HACA maintains its SEMAP high performer ranking. - c) HACA continues to utilize HUD's Two-Year Tool regularly to ensure effective utilization of its vouchers and program funds.

-Goal 4.
-Preserve and rehabilitate HACA's/PACH's existing affordable housing stock.

-a) In FY 2020-2021, HACA rehabbed an additional 6 of its PACH senior housing units, bringing the total units rehabbed to 13 out of 50.
-However, the rehabilitation project is currently stalled due to the COVID-19 Pandemic and budgetary issues.
-However, HACA continues to rehab its units as they become vacant if needed.

-Goal 5.
-Validate the cost-effectiveness of the HACA Family Self-Sufficiency (FSS) Program.

-a) HACA has completed its participation in HUD's national assessment undertaken by MDRC, HUD's contracted consultant.
-MDRC continues to work with the participant families directly.

-Goal 6.
-Assist as many qualified families as possible.

-- a) HACA continues voluntarily administer its FSS program and its Home Ownership Program. - b) HACA currently maintains 98% utilization of its HCV funding.

-Goal 7.
-Enhance business continuity capabilities in order to ensure that HACA's operations and core business functions are not severely impacted in the event of an emergency or disaster.

-- a) HACA continues to evaluate and adjust operations with continuity and succession planning in mind. - b) HACA continues to update and maintain its cloud/remote infrastructure and will seek opportunities to improve its systems.

-Attachment C.1
+- Goal 4.
+Preserve and rehabilitate HACA's/PACH's existing affordable housing stock. - a) This fiscal year, HACA has rehabbed 7 of its 50 PACH senior housing units.
+However, the rehabilitation project is currently stalled due to the COVID-19 pandemic.
+HACA will continue its work once restrictions are lifted. - Goal 5.
+Validate the cost-effectiveness of the HACA Family Self-Sufficiency (FSS) Program. - a) Ongoing as part of a multi-year HUD national assessment undertaken by MDRC, HUD's contracted consultant. - Goal 6.
+Assist as many qualified families as possible. - a) HACA continues voluntarily administer its FSS program and its Home Ownership Program, with the enrollment of 1 new participant this fiscal year. - b) HACA currently maintains over 98% utilization of its ACC units/HCV funding. - Goal 7.
+Enhance business continuity capabilities in order to ensure that HACA's operations and core business functions are not severely impacted in the event of an emergency or disaster. - a) This fiscal year, HACA transitioned its server-based website platform into the cloud.
+This ensures that our website remains accessible to our participants, landlords, and partners in the event of an emergency or disaster. - b) HACA has also transitioned its Microsoft Office tools over to a cloud-based environment so that these tools could be made available to staff remotely. - c) HACA has greatly increased its telework capabilities due to the COVID-19 pandemic.
+This includes a full system upgrade of its web conferencing infrastructure, equipping its staff with laptops and webcams, and the procurement of various software licenses and services such as Zoom, Remote PC, and MRI Secure Sign to enable its staff, participants, landlords, and partners to continue to conduct business together remotely.